ankurkaushal/diary/src/posts/my-improv-journey-continued.md

 There are probably more highlights—so if anyone from the class is reading this, feel free to remind me, and I'll add them to the list! 😄

-In closing, I just want to say what a privilege it was to get to know a lot of you in this class.
+In closing, I just want to say what a privilege it was to get to know a lot of the people in this class.
 Hearing so many personal stories filled me with warmth, and I found myself opening up more than I usually do.
 Being able to be vulnerable without judgment made me really appreciate everyone.
 With that, I'm looking forward to Level 3 next month with a few familiar faces from this class and can’t wait to share more about it!